Purpose & Scope

 Design and refine the open-source blueprint together—covering ecology, governance, architecture, education, and culture—while launching the DAO and governance framework.

-Launch the first regenerative community hubs, test the blueprint in real conditions, refine it together, and document everything openly for global replication.
+Apply the blueprint through pilot projects at new or existing regenerative communities, test it in real conditions, refine it together, and document everything openly for global replication.

-Launch the first regenerative community hubs, test the blueprint in real conditions, refine it together, and document everything openly for global replication.
+Apply the blueprint through pilot projects at new or existing regenerative communities, test it in real conditions, refine it together, and document everything openly for global replication.

 Help us shape the blueprint.
 Join a curated group of regenerative thinkers, builders, and creators.